Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/02_support_new_tuya_devices.md

 Once finished, restart Zigbee2MQTT and trigger some actions on the device.

 ### 3. Understanding Tuya data points
-The `commandGetData` and `commandDataReport` types of the `manuSpecificTuya` cluster have it's own format:
+The `commandDataResponse` and `commandDataReport` types of the `manuSpecificTuya` cluster have it's own format:

 ```js
     {name: 'status', type: DataType.uint8},